appserver-io/appserver/_tuts/running-typo3-6-2-lts-on-appserver-io.md

 Appserver.io is a pretty cool and sophiscated infrastructure fully built upon the PHP stack.
 This makes it truely easy to develop and extend the platform.
-Appserver.io comes with an built in webserver module with PHP-FPM therefore it is possible to install any PHP-App you like and run it on that platform.
+Appserver.io comes with a built in webserver module with PHP-FPM therefore it is possible to install any PHP-App you like and run it on that platform.
 The following guide shows you how easy it is to install appserver.io on a Mac and run TYPO3 6.2 on it.